liam-wiltshire/talks/linux/content.md

 # Memory

-- RAM usage is just as important to keep an eye on - arguably more so
+- RAM usage is just as important to keep an eye on
 - `free` allows you to identify the amount of memory being used
 ```bash
 free -m